Absolutely convex sets of large Szlenk index: Uncountable Szlenk indices and universality

+(For background on biorthogonal systems in Banach spaces we refer the reader to the book \textcite{Hajek2008}.)
 The following proposition is now immediate. \begin{proposition} Let $Z$ be a Banach space not admitting an uncountable biorthogonal system and let $(\tee,\preceq)$ be a tree such that $\mathcal{O}_\tee$ is uncountable.
-Then $\Sigma_\tee$ does not factor through $Z$. \end{proposition} It is consistent with ZFC that there exists a Asplund space $W$ with $Sz(W)>\omega_1$ and $W$ does not admit an uncountable biorthogonal system.
-Thus, by Proposition~\ref{nononon}, it is consistent with ZFC that the operator $\Sigma_\ess$ defined earlier in the current section is not universal for $\asplundop\cap\complement\szlenkop_{\omega_1}$.
-An example of a compact Hausdorff space $K$ such that $C(K)$ is such a space $W$ was constructed in the 1970s by Kunen, though the construction was not published until much later in \cite{Negrepontis1984}.
-(For further historical remarks concerning the existence of uncountable biorthogonal systems, see Remark 4 of \cite{Todorcevic2006}.)
-Since a Banach space $C(L)$ is Asplund if and only if $L$ is scattered \cite{Namioka1975}, the space $C(K)$ arising from Kunen's construction is Asplund.
+Then $\Sigma_\tee$ does not factor through $Z$. \end{proposition} It is consistent with ZFC that there exists an Asplund space $W$ with $Sz(W)>\omega_1$ and $W$ does not admit an uncountable biorthogonal system.
+Thus, by \cref{nononon}, it is consistent with ZFC that the operator $\Sigma_\ess$ defined earlier in the current section is not universal for $\asplundop\cap\complement\szlenkop_{\omega_1}$.
+An example of a compact Hausdorff space $K$ such that $C(K)$ is such a space $W$ was constructed in the 1970s by Kunen, though the construction was not published until much later by Negrepontis\autocite{Negrepontis1984}.
+(For further historical remarks concerning the existence of uncountable biorthogonal systems, see Remark 4 of \textcite{Todorcevic2006}.)
+Since a Banach space $C(L)$ is Asplund if and only if $L$ is scattered\autocite{Namioka1975}, the space $C(K)$ arising from Kunen's construction is Asplund.
 Moreover, the Cantor-Bendixson rank of Kunen's space $K$ is larger than $\omega_1$.
 Thus, the $C(K)$ space arising from Kunen's construction is indeed an example of such a space $W$ once we have observed the following fact: for $L$ a compact Hausdorff space the Szlenk index of $C(L)$ is bounded below by the Cantor-Bendixson rank of $L$.
 This is an easy consequence of the well-known fact that the mapping that takes $l\in L$ to the evaluation functional of $C(L)$ at $l$ is a homeomorphic embedding with respect to the weak$^\ast$ topology, and the image of $L$ under this embedding is a $1$-separated subset of $B_{C(L)^\ast}$.
 From this fact it is easy to see that $Sz(C(L),1)$ is bounded below by the Cantor-Bendixson rank of $L$, hence $Sz(C(L))$ is bounded below by the Cantor-Bendixson rank of $L$.